safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 Returns a Safe transaction ready to be signed by the owners and executed.
 The Protocol Kit supports the creation of single Safe transactions but also MultiSend transactions.

-This method takes an array of `MetaTransactionData` objects that represent the individual transactions we want to include in our MultiSend transaction.
+This method takes an array of `MetaTransactionData` objects representing the individual transactions we want to include in our MultiSend transaction.

 When the array contains only one transaction, it's not wrapped in the MultiSend.